 Welcome to croc country: telling fact from fiction

-SALTWATER (OR ESTUARINE) crocodiles (Crocodylus porosus) are the world’s largest living reptile species, growing up to 6m long and weighing up to a tonne.
-They’re also perfectly evolved predators.
+THE SALTWATER (OR ESTUARINE) crocodile (Crocodylus porosus) is the world’s largest living reptile species, growing up to 6m long and weighing up to a tonne.
+Saltwater crocs, or ‘salties’, are also perfectly evolved predators.

 When hunting prey, they lie in wait, partially submerged or completely underwater – able to hold their breath for up to an hour by reducing their heart rate to just 2-3 beats per minute.
 Whilst submerged, special transparent eyelids enable them to see underwater – and, thanks to the forward-orientation of their eyes, salties are experts at judging the distance of unsuspecting prey.

 When a saltwater crocodile attacks, its incredibly strong tail enables sudden speedy lunges out of its watery hiding places, while strong back legs mean they can move with lightning speed from a stationary position – leaving any unfortunate nearby prey little time to react.
 Its powerful jaw is filled with 64-68 teeth, ready to bite down with the greatest bite pressure measured in any living animal.

 In short, millions of years of evolution has resulted in a ferocious, expert hunter for which it’s impossible not to feel equal parts respect and fear… which makes it all the more ironic that, in just a few short decades in Australia, we almost managed to wipe our saltwater crocodiles out completely.

 “Shoot the lot of them”